sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-git-sync/index.md

 ---
 slug: how-to-use-git-sync
-description: "Learn how to keep your Site Bay WordPress site up to date with the latest changes from your Git repository using Git Sync."
+description: "Learn how to keep your SiteBay WordPress site up to date with the latest changes from your Git repository using Git Sync."
 keywords: ["sitebay", "how to", "git sync", "wordpress hosting"]
 aliases: ['/quick-answers/sitebay/how-to-use-git-sync/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'